 The British pronunciations given are those of younger speakers of General British.
 This includes RP (Received Pronunciation) and a range of similar accents which are not strongly regional.
 The American pronunciations chosen are also as far as possible the most general (not associated with any particular region).
-If there is a difference between British and American pronunciations of a word, the British one is given first, with NAmE before the American pronunciation.
+In dictionary entries, the British pronunciation is given first.

 The symbol (r) indicates that British pronunciation will have /r/ only if a vowel sound follows directly at the beginning of the next word, as in far away; otherwise the /r/ is omitted.
 For American English, all the /r/ sounds should be pronounced.

 /x/ represents a fricative sound as in /lɒx/ for Scottish loch, Irish lough.

 |ɪə||near||/nɪə(r)/ (British English)|

 Nasalized vowels, marked with /～/, may be retained in certain words taken from French, as in penchant / ˈpɒ̃ʃɒ̃/ and coq au vin / ˌkɒk əʊ ˈvæ̃/.

 The sounds /l/ and /n/ can often be "syllabic" – that is, they can form a syllable by themselves without a vowel.
 There is a syllabic / l/ in the usual pronunciation of middle / ˈmɪdl/, and a syllabic /n/ in sudden /ˈsʌdn/.